Our Blog

 Roofing materials like slate and shingles tend to be expensive and require regular maintenance.
 On the other hand, non-asbestos cement sheets have minimal maintenance and high durability, making them a sustainable option in the long run.
 Unlike metal sheets, they are weather-resistant and do not face problems like corrosion.

-One such non-asbestos, corrugated roofing sheet is Everest Hi-Tech, which is a GRIHA certified sustainable choice.
+One such non-asbestos, corrugated roofing sheet is Everest Hi-Tech which is a GRIHA certified sustainable choice.
 Its material reflects sunlight and heat instead of absorbing it into the structure, making it an energy-efficient choice.
-These sheets are ideal for high moisture climates and chemical industries.
+These green roofing sheets are ideal for high moisture climates and chemical industries.
 While they are commonly used in industrial peb building projects, they are also a popular choice for residential projects.

 3. Composite Roof Sheet